SrinivasEsapalli/Git/Readme.md

-# welcome to git
+# Git
-- git helps to move to any version of a software ..older and new versions are saved  so it is called version control
+- git helps to move to any version of software ..older and new versions are saved  so it is called version control

 - [ list commands ](#list-commands)
 - [ Editor ](#vi-editor)